The best way to find out is to have an honest conversation about your sex life with a doctor you trust.

 Is PrEP covered by my insurance?

 Most insurance plans cover PrEP, including Medicaid, though your copay will vary.
 There may also be prior authorization required (in some cases, a negative HIV test), so you’ll need to work with your healthcare provider to determine the steps you need to take to make sure you’re covered.
-Gilead, the makers of Truvada, offer financial assistance plans that can help with your copay, too.
+Gilead, the makers of Truvada and Descovy, offer financial assistance plans that can help with your copay, too.

 Without insurance, it can cost between $1500-$1900/month, but the good news is that there are plans and programs that can help.
 If you’re uninsured and think that PrEP might be the right choice for your lifestyle, make sure you explore all your options for getting help with the cost.